alexreyes/Celo-Crowdfunding-Tutorial/README.md

+---
+description: >-
+  We will learn how to create a Smart Contract which facilitates crowdfunding.
+This is part one of a three part series.
+---

 # 1. Building a Crowdfunding Smart Contract in Celo

+## About the Authors

+The written tutorials were created by [Alex Reyes](https://www.linkedin.com/in/alexreyes-tech).
+Alex is a student \(BS, Computer Science\) and crypto enthusiast who's learning all about the world of web3 one day at a time and he's contributing to Web3 communities actively.
+He previously completed internships at Facebook and Microsoft.

+The videos were created by [Neo Cho](https://www.linkedin.com/in/neocho/).
+Neo is a student \(BS, Computer Science\) at the University of Central Florida.
+He enjoys learning about crypto, and is excited about the future of web3.

+## Introduction

 We're going to write a smart contract in Solidity which facilitates crowdfunding (like GoFundMe, Kickstarter, and Indiegogo) on Celo in 172 lines of code.